Date : 2004-07-13

 |Originating/Responsible Department : Office of the Secretary-General|

-1. The purpose of this Policy is to confirm the University of Ottawa’s continued commitment to the principles of access to information, whether personal information or institutional information, and protection of privacy in light of applicable access and privacy legislation.
+1. The purpose of this Policy is to confirm the University of Ottawa’s continued commitment to the principles of access to information (whether personal or institutional) and protection of privacy in light of access to information or protection of privacy statutes and regulations that may apply to the University (“Applicable Access and Privacy Legislation”).

-2. The University of Ottawa is subject to Ontario’s Freedom of Information and Protection of Privacy Act (“FIPPA”) and its regulations.
-This Policy is not intended to restate the provisions of FIPPA or any other access to information and protection of privacy statutes and regulations that may apply to the University (“applicable access and privacy legislation”).
+3. The University of Ottawa is subject to Ontario’s Freedom of Information and Protection of Privacy Act (“FIPPA”) and regulations thereunder.
+This Policy is not intended to restate the provisions of FIPPA or any other Applicable Access and Privacy Legislation.
+However, the provisions of this Policy and any procedures established pursuant to it shall be read in a manner that is consistent with the University’s obligations under Applicable Access and Privacy Legislation.

 ACCESS TO INFORMATION

-5. The University routinely makes large amounts of its institutional information available to the public on the University's website.
-If the information is not available on the University’s website, a request for information may be made to the University’s Director, Compliance, Access to Information and Privacy, according to the University’s Procedure 20-5 on Access to Information and Protection of Privacy.
+8. The University routinely makes large amounts of its institutional information available to the public on the University's website.
+If desired information is not available on the University’s website, a request for information may be made to the University’s Access to Information and Privacy Office (“AIPO”) to the attention to the Director, Compliance, Access to Information and Privacy (“Director”), in accordance with Procedure 20-5 – Handling Access to Information Requests.

-6. The University is committed to maintaining and protecting the integrity of personal and confidential information.
-If a person believes his or her privacy rights have been violated, the person may file a written complaint with the University’s Director, Compliance, Access to Information and Privacy, who, in turn, will investigate the complaint in accordance with the University’s Procedure 20-5 on Access to Information and Protection of Privacy.
+10. If a person believes his or her privacy rights have been violated, the person may file a written complaint with the Director, who, in turn, shall investigate the complaint in accordance with Procedure 20-7 – Handling Privacy Complaints.